-- Don’t be afraid to ask questions.
+Don’t be afraid to ask questions

 You can also ask why they chose a certain element and, if you still don’t like it, ask them to change it.
 You are paying for their service and you should feel comfortable clarifying their rationale behind it or asking them to change aspects you’re not sure about.

 At the same time, you don’t want to be too controlling.
 You need to allow some breathing room for the web designer to let the creative juices flow.
 Micromanaging will just slow down the process and cause an end product you and your audience will not be happy with.

 When you are specific about what you want to see and who your business is upfront, you will most likely not get into the situation listed in the above example.
 You start this by providing examples of websites that you like.

 Next, go back to the components mentioned above (color, fonts, images, layout, and overall aesthetic).
-Break down your web design vision in these components to better communicate what specific elements you want with your web designer.
+Break down your web design vision into these components to better communicate what specific elements you want with your web designer.

 Finally, when it is time to give feedback, be extremely specific.
 Don’t use buzzwords or give criticism like, “I don’t like the colors.”
 Give specific examples or descriptions of what you like and don’t like and your ideas on how to change it.

-- Realise Perfection Doesn’t Exist
+Realize Perfection Doesn’t Exist

 Let’s face it – perfection doesn’t exist.
 It is unrealistic to expect it from your web designer.
 Use the above tips to establish open and effective communication and get your website design to a place where you are happy and proud to have it as the representative of your company.
 The most important thing is that your website engages, navigates easily, and converts.

 If you have established a working relationship with your web designer, you can come back to that element that bothers you for revision in the future.
-Give your input on the first draft of a huge revision and from there build constructive criticism, but also knowing when to stop.
+Give your input on the first draft of a huge revision and from there build constructive criticism, but also know when to stop.